Interstellar-Network/Interstellar-Book/src/M1_demo_tutorial.md

 ```

 #### 2.3 copy the skcdCid in the log
-The skcdCid is displayed in the log after [example] Got IPFS hash:
+The `skcdCid` is displayed in the logs after [example] Got IPFS hash:

 it's value for this example is: QmZ9UJbraZTjnkCYy7FTZWDaiv2s6qWTzfFNhFLgHJRfuh

 ## Step 3: Submit `skcdCid` with  pallet Interactor

-We use this pallet to submit the cid of the logical_file.skcd
+We want to submit the cid of the skcd file to the pallet that will manage the production of garbled circuits.

 #### 3.1 Go to `ocwDemo` pallet and input the `skcdCid` copied (step 2.3)